Semi Finals Saturday in York, in a marvelous one table setup …

 All you need to watch about the Ronnie v Marco Fu match

-The ES pundits preview before the Ronnie v Marco match:
+The BBC pundits preview before the Ronnie v Marco match:

 Ronnie’s postmatch interview with Rob Walker: